volterraedge/terraform-provider-volterra/docs/resources/volterra_service_policy_rule.md

 `dst_ip_prefix_list` - (Optional) The predicate evaluates to true if the destination address is covered by one or more of the IPv4 Prefixes from the list..
 See [Dst Ip Prefix List ](#dst-ip-prefix-list) below for details.

 `expiration_timestamp` - (Optional) the configuration but is not applied anymore. (`String`).

+`goto_policy` - (Optional) The target policy must be part of the current policy set and must be after the current policy in the policy set..
+See [ref](#ref) below for details.

 `headers` - (Optional) Note that all specified header predicates must evaluate to true..
 See [Headers ](#headers) below for details.